-▶ 9th Capacity Building / Training Programme for officers and staff of Electricity Regulatory Commissions which was attended by Thiru.
-A.V.
-Vaikunta Srinivasan, Assistant Director (Finance & Economic Analyst), TNERC at IIT (Kanpur) from 21st to 22nd November, 2015 and with International Component at Singapore for interaction/visits from 24th to 26th November, 2015.
+➤ 10th Capacity Building / Training programme for officers and staff of Electricity Regulatory Commissions which was attended by Thiru.
+J. Ramesh Babu, Accounts Officer of TNERC from 13th to 19th October, 2016 at IIT (Kanpur) along with International Component at Singapore for interaction/visits during 17th to 19th October, 2016 (including journey time) organized by FOR.